 There are hundreds of flight issues each day, and many of them can be avoided.
 The airlines choose not to, instead passing the inconvenience to the passengers.
 Do your part in holding airlines accountable and file a claim under EC 261.
 You could get up to €600 in compensation.

 There will always be flight delays and cancellations, but if you file a claim under EC 261, you could help drive change in the air travel industry.
 When you face an Italy flight delay or cancellation, you could receive up to €600 in compensation, but you need to file a claim to receive it.
-This article was updated on June 2023.
+This article was updated in 2023.